-It’s a breezy October evening when my dinner date and I wander along Marylebone’s Paddington Street.
-We have been promised a crazy night at our destination for the evening: Crazy Pizza.
+We have been promised a crazy meal at our destination for the evening: Crazy Pizza.

 The restaurant is the London outpost of ex-F1 boss Flavio Briatore’s upscale pizza empire, with branches in Porto Cervo, Monte Carlo and London.
-I must confess, I was slightly dubious as to how “crazy” the night could get but from the word go it’s clear that Crazy Pizza is ready to create its own party – DJ decks, chair dancing, pizza spinning and all.
+I must confess, I was slightly dubious as to how “crazy” the night could get but from the word go it’s clear that Crazy Pizza is ready to create its own party – music, pizza spinning and all.

-The venue: a beautiful balance of the sophisticated and the silly.
-There are enough red leather chairs, chandeliers and, on the exterior, grape-red flowers to cater to the Milan-to-Mayfair crowd, but the restaurant’s fun side is not so much hinted at but splattered across the walls.
-Black and white photographs of various pizza-chowing celebrities from Jennifer Lawrence to The Rock, a live DJ blasting cheesy pop songs, and the few empty seats are occupied by giant red teddy bears (even on a Thursday, it’s packed).
+The venue: a beautiful balance of the sophisticated and standing out.
+There are enough red leather chairs, chandeliers and, on the exterior, flowers to cater to the Milan-to-Knightsbridge crowd.
+The restaurant’s fun side is not so much hinted at but seen across the walls.
+Photographs of various pizza-chowing celebrities, a DJ and even on a Sunday, it’s packed.

 The restaurant’s main squeeze, however, is their yeast-free, ultra-thin pizzas.
 Now, the pizza toppings are not what I would describe as overly adventurous, even for the eponymous crazy pizzas.
 Most are variations on mozzarella, cheese and tomato sauce, with loftier options like the ‘Tartufo’ (mozzarella, truffle shavings and truffle oil).
 We go for mushroom and mozzarella topped with crisp rocket that cuts nicely through the meat-cheese-carb bonanza we’ve signed ourselves up for, and, at our waiter’s recommendation, the Pata Negra from the ‘Crazy’ menu (tomato sauce, homemade mozzarella and Iberian presa ham).